-- Sperm count: 15 million to 300 million per milliliter is considered a normal range.
+- Sperm count: Fifteen million to 300 million per milliliter is considered a normal range.
 Below 15 million is abnormal.

-- Morphology: The size and shape of the sperm: 4% of normal-shaped sperm (using the “strict” criteria) is enough to reach and fertilize an egg.
+- Morphology: The size and shape of the sperm.
+Four percent of normal-shaped sperm (using the “strict” criteria) is ideal to be able to fertilize an egg.
 Some doctors consider even a lower percentage as normal.

 - Motility: The movement of the sperm.
 Approximately 40% of sperm should be moving.
-The quality of movement is graded from 0-4, with a score over 3 considered good.
+The quality of movement is graded from 0 to 4, with a score over 3 considered good.

 When is microscopic testicular sperm extraction necessary or recommended?

-Microscopic testicular sperm extraction is usually performed on a man who may be infertile, or a man who wants to have children but is having difficulty conceiving with his female partner.
-Often, these men have no sperm in their ejaculation (azoospermia).
+Microscopic testicular sperm extraction is usually performed on a man who is infertile and has no sperm in his ejaculation (azoospermia).